 This gland produces a strong-smelling, oily substance that they use to mark their territory and make their presence known.
 By rubbing their chest on trees and branches, they create a scent trail that other Koalas smell, allowing them to identify the age, sex, and social status of the Koala who left the mark.

 The sternal gland's function in communication is particularly important among male Koalas, especially during mating season.
-Males with larger glands emit stronger, more potent scents, which are seen as more dominant and attractive to potential female mates.
+Males with larger glands emit stronger, more potent scents, seen as more dominant and attractive to potential female mates.
 This scent marking also helps maintain social order and prevent conflicts over territory.
 Interestingly, female Koalas might also use their sternal gland to communicate their reproductive status, signaling to males whether they are open to mating.

 Incorporating scent marking into their social interactions, these mammals have crafted an efficient and effective method for sharing vital information without needing risky or energy-consuming physical encounters.